bwt-dev/bwt/README.md

 You may configure the gap limit with `--gap--limit <N>` (defaults to 20).
 The gap limit sets the maximum number of consecutive unused addresses to be imported before assuming there are no more used addresses to be discovered.

-You can set a higher gap limit for the inital imports with `--initial-gap-limit <N>` (defaults to 50).
+You can import larger batches with a higher gap during the initial sync using `--initial-import-size <N>` (defaults to 50).
 Higher value means less rescans.
+Should be increased for large wallets.

 ##### Rescan policy / wallet birthday